Infisical/infisical/README.md

 }
 ```

-Note 1: Infisical works with “node” and “next” commands as well.

-Note 2: You can specify which environment you wish to pull and inject your variables from; options include dev, staging, and prod.
+Note: You can specify which environment you wish to pull and inject your variables from; options include dev, staging, and prod.

 ### Step 2: Run your dev process